mymakerofficial/time-companion/src/shared/database/README.md

 #### Rename Column

-Rename a column using the `renameColumn` method.
+Renames a column on the table.

 ```ts
 export default defineMigration(async (transaction) => {